September Updates: Claris Studio Release and 19.5.4 Update

 What does Low-Scannability look like?

-to the user what the logic is for deleting time sheets.
+1. Report to the user what the logic is for deleting time sheets.

-this schedule on FileMaker Server after installing a new FMS version.
-Determine
+2. Re-enable this schedule on FileMaker Server after installing a new FMS version.
+Determine which day of the week to set it up for.

-a developer seeing this for the first time, determine the purpose and expected
+3. As a developer seeing this for the first time, determine the purpose and expected result of this script.

 What practices should developers employ to ensure their code has a High-Scannability level?

-future developer is lacking any knowledge of business logic or any other
+It all starts with this: Adopt the perspective of a future developer.
+Assume this future developer is lacking any knowledge of business logic or any other elements of the code base.

-make sure your code meets the following criteria:
+From here, make sure your code meets the following criteria:

-script is easy to find within the workspace; follows clean naming convention.
+1. The script is easy to find within the workspace; follows clean naming convention.

-purpose of the code is explicitly stated at the top.
+2. The purpose of the code is explicitly stated at the top.

-parameters for the script are explicitly stated.
+3. Any parameters for the script are explicitly stated.

-are clear “Sections” of the script.
+4. There are clear “Sections” of the script.

-calculations that are beyond the “basic” level have commenting, which can
+5. Any calculations that are beyond the “basic” level have commenting, which can detail the expected result(s).

-business logic should be commented throughout the script where applicable.
-The
+6. All business logic should be commented throughout the script where applicable.
+The future developer should not draw questions or have to make assumptions.

 With the recent release of Claris’ FileMaker 19, Claris introduced a new tool called an Add-on, which allows you to drag and drop a ready-built feature into your database at the drop of a hat.
 Watch the video below to learn how to take an existing feature in a database and turn it into an Add-on.
 We will be using our eSignature Application as a base, so feel free to download that file and follow along.

-Download eSignature Add-on
+eSignature Add-on Download

 Please complete this form to download the FREE file.

 With the recent release of Claris’ FileMaker 19, developers around the world are reveling in all of its new capabilities.
-Today we will be taking a deeper dive into two new capabilities: WebDirect Card Windows and JavaScript in Web Viewers.
+Today we will be taking a deeper dive into two new capabilities WebDirect Card Windows and JavaScript in Web Viewers.
 We will show you how they can be utilized to greatly enhance your FileMaker database.

 WebDirect Card Windows